jestnot/dnd-notes/content_private/Plotlines/Plotline v.1.md

 		- It went wrong, and when the members found the kidnapper's dead body, all they could learn was that a young silver dragonborn was the one with the Dreq -- they have been searching for him since
 	- There aren't many silver dragonborns, so [[The Long Sight]] have actually targeted [[Clyberius]]'s current boyfriend (also a silver dragonborn)
 - [[The Golden Scales]] has found a potential way to destroy [[content/World of Kyrka/Objects and Documents/The Siphon/The Siphon]] -- they believe that they can bring it to the depths of [[Domedag's Abyss]] and destroy it there
-	- At the end of [[Nackanas-Pinntorp War]], [[The Golden Scales]] manipulated the Nackanian and Pinntorper governments to each destroy ancient artifacts in there as part of the peace treaty
+	- At the end of [[content/History of Kyrka/Nackanas-Pinntorp War]], [[The Golden Scales]] manipulated the Nackanian and Pinntorper governments to each destroy ancient artifacts in there as part of the peace treaty
 ## Act 0: Introduction to the world
 - Party retrieves something from the highest layer of Domedag's Abyss
 	- Inspired by Made in Abyss